You can spread the cost of our course with Interest Free Credit on selected courses**.

 A great introduction to key principles

-This popular RHS course is an ideal first qualification for learners considering a career in horticulture.
+This popular RHS course is an ideal first step for learners considering a career in horticulture.
 It’s also a great choice for leisure or professional gardeners who want to improve their knowledge, including some essential theory!
 Topics covered range from the miracle of how plants grow, how to propagate them and maintain them, to plant selection, basic surveying, garden design and the benefits of greenhouses and other protected environments.

 - Provides a broad-based understanding of plant biology and horticultural techniques